harrywenjie/Wan2GP/README.md

 **Follow DeepBeepMeep on Twitter/X to get the Latest News**: https://x.com/deepbeepmeep

 ## 🔥 Latest Updates :
-### October 20 2025: WanGP v9.01 - 0.001 Later

-What else will you ever need after this one ?
+### October 24 2025: WanGP v9.10, What else will you ever need after this one ?

 With WanGP v9 you will have enough features to go to a desert island with no internet connection and comes back with a full Hollywood movie.